-2 84.
-On March 15, 2023, after the end of the Class Period, despite assurances by First 3 Republic and its executives about the safety and stability of the Company's business model, investors 4 continued to learn the truth about First Republic's vulnerability, when S&P downgraded its long-term 5 issuer credit rating on First Republic to "BB+" from "A-," its senior unsecured issue rating to "BB+," its subordinated stock issue rating to "BB-," and its preferred stock issue rating to "B." S&P 6 7 explained that "we believe the risk of deposit outflows is elevated at First Republic," predicting that "if 8 deposit outflows continue, we expect First Republic would need to rely on its more costly wholesale 9 borrowings.
+89. On March 15, 2023, despite assurances by First Republic and its executives about the safety and stability of the Company's business model, investors continued to learn the truth about First Republic's vulnerability, when S&P downgraded its long-term issuer credit rating on First Republic to "BB+" from "A-," its senior unsecured issue rating to "BB+," its subordinated stock issue rating to "BB-," and its preferred stock issue rating to "B." S&P explained that "we believe the risk of deposit outflows is elevated at First Republic," predicting that "if deposit outflows continue, we expect First Republic would need to rely on its more costly wholesale borrowings.
 This would encumber its balance sheet and hurt its modest profitability."

-85. Additionally, S&P expressed concern about the concentration of First Republic's deposit base, which it explained "presents heightened funding risks in the current environment."
+- 90. Additionally, S&P expressed concern about the concentration of First Republic's deposit base, which it explained "presents heightened funding risks in the current environment."
 S&P also forecast a negative outlook, explaining "[w]e believe the bank's business position will suffer after the volatile swings in its stock price and heightened media attention surrounding deposit volatility.
-We think its business stability has weakened as market perceptions of its creditworthiness have declined."

-15 86.
-S&P also placed its ratings for First Republic on "CreditWatch with negative 16 implications," which it explained "reflects the potential for further funding and liquidity deterioration."

-17 87.
-That same day, Fitch also announced that it had downgraded First Republic's Long-Term 18 Issuer Default Rating ("IDR") to "BB" from "A-" and its Short-Term IDR to "B" from "F1," and placed 19 First Republic on "Rating Watch Negative."

-88. 20 Fitch characterized the downgrades as the result of its "revised view of FRC's funding and liquidity profile in the current environment," noting that "Fitch believes that FRC's funding and 21 22 liquidity profile has changed and represents a 'weakest link' relative to other rating factors" and 23 explaining that "FRC's deposit concentrations are now viewed as a rating weakness."
-Fitch also 24 expressed concern about the Company's "strategic focus on banking wealthy and financially 25 sophisticated customers in select urban coastal markets in the U.S.," explaining "[t]his not only drives a high proportion of uninsured deposits as a percentage of total deposits but also results in deposits 26 27 that can be less sticky in times of crisis or severe stress."
+We think its business stability has weakened as market perceptions of its creditworthiness have declined." - 91.
+S&P also placed its ratings for First Republic on "CreditWatch with negative implications," which it explained "reflects the potential for further funding and liquidity deterioration." - 92.
+That same day, Fitch also announced that it had downgraded First Republic's Long-Term Issuer Default Rating ("IDR") to "BB" from "A-" and its Short-Term IDR to "B" from "F1," and placed First Republic on "Rating Watch Negative." - 93.
+Fitch characterized the downgrades as the result of its "revised view of FRC's funding and liquidity profile in the current environment," noting that "Fitch believes that FRC's funding and liquidity profile has changed and represents a 'weakest link' relative to other rating factors" and explaining that "FRC's deposit concentrations are now viewed as a rating weakness."
+Fitch also expressed concern about the Company's "strategic focus on banking wealthy and financially sophisticated customers in select urban coastal markets in the U.S.," explaining "[t]his not only drives a high proportion of uninsured deposits as a percentage of total deposits but also results in deposits that can be less sticky in times of crisis or severe stress."